 The first fully mechanical clocks were developed by Christian monks

-The ancient Greeks, Romans and Chinese continued to develop water clocks to make them more accurate.
+The ancient Greeks, Romans and Chinese created early mechanical clocks by continuing to develop water clocks to make them more accurate.
 Islamic civilisation is believed to have advanced water clock design further using engineering, with a geared water clock invented in the 11th Century in Islamic Iberia.

-The first fully mechanical clocks were developed by Christian monks in medieval Europe.
+The first fully mechanical clocks were developed by Christian monks in 14th Century medieval Europe.
 The clocks were installed in monasteries to coordinate prayer and work schedules.

 A Renaissance revolution in timekeeping

-European clockmaking flourished in the 15th and 16th Centuries.
+European clockmaking flourished throughout the 15th Century and into the 16th Century.
 It was now possible to have a clock at home - if you could afford it.

 The invention of the pendulum clock

-The 17th Century saw another huge innovation in clockmaking with the introduction of the pendulum clock.
+The 17th Century saw another huge innovation in clockmaking with the introduction of pendulum clocks.

 The longcase clock - better known as the grandfather clock - was created to house the pendulum mechanism.
 Clock faces began to utilise enamel and hand-painted ceramics, and clock cases to be made of wood.

-Longcase clocks were an instant hit with the European nobility, and are still among the most popular European clocks today.
+Grandfather clocks were an instant hit with the European nobility, and are still among the most popular types of European clock today

 Decoration and innovation in the 18th Century